mpizenberg/elm-pointer-events/README.md

 Pointer.onUp : (Pointer.Event -> msg) -> Html.Attribute msg
 ```

-If you are using the [elm-pep][elm-pep] polyfill
-for compatibility with Firefox and Safari,
-you have to add the `elm-pep` attribute.
-It is also recommended that you deactivate `touch-action`
+It is recommended that you deactivate `touch-action`
-to disable browsers scroll behaviors.
+to disable browsers scroll/pinch/... touch behaviors.

 ```elm